Do's And Don'ts: Helping With Hoarding Disorder

-Living with a loved one who is a hoarder can be extremely stressful.
-It probably affects your ability to be as close to that person as you would like.
-Maybe you avoid visiting your friend or family member in their home.
-Perhaps you have difficulty spending time together because the hoarding issue takes up space, like an elephant in a very cluttered room.
+Living with a loved one experiencing hoarding disorder can be extremely distressing.
+It distinctly affects your ability to be as close to that person as you would like.
+Perhaps you have difficulty spending time together because the hoarding disorder takes up space, like an elephant in a very disorganized room.

 You probably want to help your loved one.
 Maybe you've tried a few things, but nothing seems to help.
-This article aims to help you understand hoarding, its symptoms, causes, and things to do and maybe just as importantly, things not to do to help your loved one on the road to recovery.
+This article aims to help you understand hoarding, its symptoms, causes, and things to do and maybe just as importantly, how to stop enabling someone experiencing hoarding disorder on the road to recovery.

 According to the American Psychiatric Association, hoarding affects anywhere from 2 to 6 percent of the population.
 The cause of hoarding disorder is currently unknown, but that does not mean that there are not any effective treatments available that can help provide relief.
 CBT, or Cognitive Behavioral Therapy, is one of these treatments that are widely available.
 CBT has worked for countless patients by changing their thoughts towards their possessions.
 Using CBT, they will gradually become less distressed about holding onto possessions and will have a decreased desire to keep future ones.
 By reducing the effect that these items have on the person, CBT and other treatments can help people recover from hoarding disorder.

 According to the Mayo Clinic, "Hoarding disorder is a persistent difficulty discarding or parting with possessions because of a perceived need to save them.
-A person with hoarding disorder experiences distresses at the thought of getting rid of the items.
+A person experiences distresses at the thought of getting rid of the items.
 Excessive accumulation of items, regardless of actual value, occurs."
 This serious mental health disorder can lead to dangerous living conditions, malnutrition, and poor personal hygiene.
-While the cause of hoarding is unknown, experts agree it is important for a hoarder to seek professional help as soon as possible after symptoms are identified.
+While the cause of hoarding is unknown, experts agree it is important for someone experiencing hoarding disorder to seek professional help as soon as possible after symptoms are identified.

 Symptoms of hoarding range from mild to severe.
-In general, hoarders accumulate and save large volumes of possessions, regardless of their value.
-Hoarders experience extreme attachment to inanimate objects and severe anxiety when making decisions.
+In general, someone experiencing hoarding disorder accumulates and saves large volumes of possessions, regardless of their value.
+They may experience extreme attachment to inanimate objects and severe anxiety when making decisions.
 These items pile up to the point that they create difficulty using the space for its intended purpose.
 Occasionally, some of these symptoms can be explained by other disorders such as decreased energy to clean caused by depression or symptoms of obsessive-compulsive disorder.
-However, hoarders display a unique combination of symptoms:
+However, someone experiencing hoarding disorder displays a unique combination of symptoms: